rcgsheffield/skills/CONTRIBUTING.md

 ## Report a problem or request a change

 Please [create an issue](https://github.com/rcgsheffield/skills/issues/new) to request a change or report a problem.

+💡**Have an idea for a new skill?** [Submit a skill idea](https://github.com/rcgsheffield/skills/issues/new?template=new-skill-idea.yml) using our form to start the discussion.

 ## Quick Start